 The Museology Program partners with other institutions and programs to advance the relevance and effectiveness of museums and museum professionals.
 Examples of special initiatives include.

-Museums & Social Issues, a peer-reviewed journal published by Maney Publishing, provides a forum for considering and discussing social issues and the engagement of museums in those issues.
+Museums & Social Issues, a peer-reviewed journal published by Maney Publishing and founded by Kris Morrissey, provides a forum for considering and discussing social issues and the engagement of museums in those issues.
 Each issue, available in print and online, focuses on a specific theme and includes theoretical, philosophical and practical perspectives from inside and outside the museum field.
 Past issues have dealt with a range of topics such as immigration, race, public understanding of evolution, losing touch with nature, civic discourse, etc.

 Specialization in Museum Evaluation prepares a new generation of evaluators and museum practitioners, through an innovative apprentice-styled laboratory that integrates the strengths of mentoring, fieldwork, academics, and client-centered experiences.
 Led by University of Washington’s Museology Program, and joined by key advisors from the Woodland Park Zoo and Seattle's local evalution field, New Directions is a succesfful model of university and community collaboration.